UnalKulekci/ProjetV1/README.md

 ## SCREENSHOTS

-Here you have some screenshots of the game.
+Here are some screenshots of the game.

 ### GAME START

+To start the game, press `SPACE`.

 The game starts with 4 words, on the next round, it will be 5 words, etc.